20+ Up-to-date Affiliate Marketing Statistics for 2023

 - 84% of businesses rate affiliate marketing ROI as better than other marketing channels.

-- Almost 40% of all affiliate commissions are earned through content/blogs in the United States
+- Almost 40% of all affiliate commissions were earned through content/blogs in the United States in 2019.

-- Affiliate marketing spend is estimated to reach $8.2 billion dollars in 2022 in the United States alone.
+- Affiliate marketing spend reached $9.1 billion dollars in 2021 in the United States alone, an increase of 47% from the 2018 estimate of $6.2 billion.

 - 84% of media publishers and bloggers create content for affiliate marketing.